danth6961/tsp-rebalance-app/docs/README.md

 - Stores logs and state on disk
 - Shows proxy fund performance and historical views

-## Current tactical allocation model
+## Current Tactical Allocation Model

-The current baseline regime targets are defined in `constants.py` and should be treated as the source of truth for regime allocations .
+The current baseline regime targets are defined in `constants.py` and should be treated as the source of truth for regime allocations.

 ### Risk-On Override
 - G: 30%